remyxai/VQASynth/README.md

 * describe distances colloquially, convert between common units of measurement
 * answer queries about the orientation and spatial relationships between objects
 * base responses on consistent references like floors and surfaces
+* apply CoT "thinking" for more robust reasoning and better estimates

 ## Description